- Are you interested in the nature of reality?

 Ancient Greek II (KLM202G)

 The course is a continuation of KLM102G Ancient Greek I. The first part of the course resumes coverage of grammar and syntax of Ancient Greek (Attic) where Ancient Greek I left off.
-During the second half of the course, students will read select Ancient Greek texts.
+During the second half of the course, students will read a selection of Ancient Greek texts by different authors from various periods.

 Students can get permission of the instructor to complete assignments and exams in English.